- Reasons Why Cats Hug Pet Owners’ Arm And Bite Them

 When they do sustain injuries, they try their best to hide them.

 It is also one of the things passed down by their ancestors; otherwise, predators will sense they have been injured.

-It can bring about irritation to the skin, and the cat can bite down on the hands/fingers as a result.
+It can irritate the skin, and the cat can bite down on the hands and fingers.

 A passionate content creator on pet behavior, nutrition choices, and health, Mike is an experienced pet expert.
 He has been writing on multiple websites to compensate for his passion for cats.
 Mike grieves around plenty of pets in his parents’ house.
 At the start of his career, he had a sturdy intention to be a part of pet care by any means.

 With his affiliation to Purrfect n’ Pawesome, he found a way to satiate his craving to participate in pet health, wellness, and behavior analysis.
 He has been a significant part of our team and a major contributor in equipping our site with useful, authentic, and research-backed articles.